• Skip to primary navigation

 How to Enjoy Roasted Pepitas Seeds

 These gluten free roasted pepitas are versatile and go well with so many dishes!
-We love them with a main course like Butternut Squash Soup or Salad.
+We love them with a main course like Butternut Squash Soup or Quinoa Salad.
 But they are also delicious with sweets like chocolate chip cookies or sprinkled on our Pumpkin Scones.
 Finally, we love them in a yummy trail mix or on just on their own as a snack.

 Storage